JSTOR-Labs/plant-humanities/docs/cinnamon.md

 ### A global history

 Cinnamon already had a global history long before any European ever saw a _Cinnamomum_-species in real life.
 And here immediately lies the key to understanding the history of cinnamon: most of cinnamon's history is about a plant-based product carrying that name, not about any particular plant species.
 This is a vital observation, because a lot of confusion about cinnamon emanates from the incorrect equation of _names_ with _plants_.
-To be more precise: in the Latin west it has often been assumed that the plants _cinnamomum_ (κιννάμωμον in Greek) and _cassia_ (κασία), that were described by ancient authorities, were in fact the same plants that were found in the East Indies in the sixteenth century.
-The assumption persisted into the twenty-first century, even
+To be more precise: in the Latin west it has often been assumed that the plants _cinnamomum_ (κιννάμωμον in Greek) and _cassia_ (κασία), that were described by ancient authorities, were in fact the same plants as those found in the East Indies in the sixteenth century.
+The assumption persisted into the twenty-first century,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzUxMjk3ODgxLC0xMDExMTgyOTY2LC0yMT
+eyJoaXN0b3J5IjpbMTAzNDY4MzMyNCwtMTAxMTE4Mjk2NiwtMj
-M1NzAyMjIwLC03NzY1ODA0MjMsNzg1NzkzNDQyLDE3MzAyMTE0
+EzNTcwMjIyMCwtNzc2NTgwNDIzLDc4NTc5MzQ0MiwxNzMwMjEx
-NTYsNzE3NzMwNjgzLC0zNTc3MDkyMDEsMTc2MTkxODcyNSwtMT
+NDU2LDcxNzczMDY4MywtMzU3NzA5MjAxLDE3NjE5MTg3MjUsLT
-IyNDgxNzQ0NCwtMTA2NTQ5MzczNCw0ODI2Mjc3MjgsMjA4OTMz
+EyMjQ4MTc0NDQsLTEwNjU0OTM3MzQsNDgyNjI3NzI4LDIwODkz
-NzU0OCwtNzkwMjQ0MzUxXX0=
+Mzc1NDgsLTc5MDI0NDM1MV19
 -->